WebAssembly/spec/spectec/test-prose/TEST.md

 5. Return C.RECS[i].

 default_ valtype
-1. If valtype is Inn, then:
+1. If valtype is addrtype, then:
   a.
 Return ?((valtype.CONST 0)).
 2. If valtype is Fnn, then:
   a.
 Return ?((valtype.CONST $fzero($size(valtype)))).